 Back on the Quotes page, you will find that the original version quotes are locked and cannot be changed - but the duplicated quotes are unlocked and are able to be removed or added to.

 The version of the job that you're currently looking at is your ‘active’ version.
 To switch back to Version 1, just click the circle beside the estimate version, and confirm that you want to switch back.
-The ‘Is Active’ tag will show you which estimate ver
+The ‘Is Active’ tag will show you which estimate version you are currently ‘viewing and working on’.
+You cannot add quotes to an estimate that is not your current active version.
+You will need to ensure the version you are wanting to add quotes to is your active version - this means your back costing is kept in tact.

 'Manage attachments' allows you to add PDFs, plans, or anything you want here as long as its in PDF format.
 The order you add these in is how RAVE will append them to the client’s estimate/project.

-2. Or, if you are ready to present this estimate to your client, you can head to the top of this page, and click the ‘Generate Proposal’ button on the right-hand side - as per the image below.
+If you are ready to present this estimate to your client, you can head to the middle of this page, and click the ‘Generate Proposal’ button on the right-hand side - as per the image below.

 On the left-hand side of the Generate Proposal page, you’ll see a preview of your Estimate Proposal.
 Your welcome message (and/or scope of work) is displayed above your first category i.e. Framing Materials.
 Each scope (if included) is added below each category header.